Zheng Qinwen battles to second round as storms lash Melbourne Park

 Matches were able to continue on the three covered courts, and Zheng, the runner-up last year in the women’s singles, opened proceedings on Rod Laver Arena.

-The Chinese star, who went on to win Olympic gold in Paris, did not have things all her own way against Romanian qualifier Anca Todoni but battled to a 7-6 (3) 6-1 victory.
+The Chinese player, who went on to win Olympic gold in Paris, did not have things all her own way against Romanian qualifier Anca Todoni but battled to a 7-6 (3) 6-1 victory.

 Zheng looked in complete control serving for the set at 5-4 and leading 40-0 only for Todoni to win five points in a row.